-The Virginia Department of Health (VDH) received TANF funding of \$850,000 for SFY 04 to operate the Partners in Prevention (PIP) program.
+The Virginia Department of Health (VDH) received TANF funding of \$850,000 for SFY 04 to operate the Partners in Prevention (PIP), a community-based non-marital pregnancy prevention program.
 This program was established to encourage and support community-directed strategies to prevent and reduce the incidence of non-marital births.